openstack/openstack-ansible/doc/source/reference/inventory/configure-inventory.rst

          ip: 172.39.123.13
          no_containers: true

-Example: Running galera on dedicated hosts
+Example: Running Galera on dedicated hosts
 ------------------------------------------

 For example, to run Galera directly on dedicated hosts, you would perform the